mondoohq/docs/docs/cnquery/cli/cnquery_shell.md

 ### Options

 ```
-  -c, --command string       MQL query to executed in the shell
+  -c, --command string       MQL query to execute in the shell
   -h, --help                 help for shell
       --platform-id string   Select a specific target asset by providing its platform ID
 ```